NotReeceHarris/PiEmissions/README.md

 # PiEmissions
-Using a RPI and image recognition we can setup a dash cam camera to calculate the local area emmisions
+Using a RPI and image recognition we can setup a dash cam to calculate the local area emmisions